kivkivov/Celeste-Superdash-Resources/techglossary.md

 It is possible to start a horizontal dash, wait until your dash refreshes, then curve either up or down off the ground.

 ### Wiggling
-If you are in the air with no speed, the best way to get the most horizontal distance is to do a wiggle.
+If you are in the air with no speed, the easiest way to get the most horizontal distance is to do a wiggle.
 Dash forward, curve forward+down, then quickly switch to forward again.

 https://youtube.com/clip/Ugkx7I3Gph4FR_ixwLDz5VOgLx4PMpZUZUgH?feature=shared